MissInterpret/clj-video/doc/NOTES.md

   - Is there any value in using Onyx-style workflow approach to describe the topology of pipeline?
 Is this way of expressing things at odds with having individual transformations be transducers?

+10/12/2018

+* Operator consumes a vector of containers outputs a vector of containers

+* Should operators support a protocol?

+    - interceptor chains don't to positive effect
+    - Simple enough execution:  check compatibility, call op with input

+    + Having an implementing class allows for a simple way to support dynamic loading of native-backed operations

+  => Yes, pass an impl as part of the op